-As required by National Highway Traffic Safety Administration Regulations, your vehicle has a certification label affixed to the driver's side door or pillar.
+As required by National Highway Traffic Safety Administration regulations, your vehicle has a certification label affixed to the driver's side door or B-Pillar.

 This label contains the month and year of manufacture, Gross Vehicle Weight Rating (GVWR), Gross Axle Weight Rating (GAWR) front and rear, and Vehicle Identification Number (VIN).
-A Month-Day-Hour (MDH) number is included on this label and indicates the Month, Day, and Hour of manufacture.
-The bar code that appears on the bottom of the label is your Vehicle Identification Number (VIN).
+A Month-Day-Hour (MDH) number is included on this label and indicates the month, day, and hour of manufacture.
+The bar code that appears on the bottom of the label is your VIN.